aidee-health/embody-serial/README.md

 embody_serial.shutdown()
 ```

-If you want to see more of what happens under the hood, activate debug logging:
+If you want to see more of what happens under the hood, activate debug logging before setting up `EmbodySerial`:

 ```python
 import logging